loveencounterflow/hengist-NG/README.md

 # 𐌷𐌴𐌽𐌲𐌹𐍃𐍄

+🚧 **NOTE** This is the repo for the next version of [𐌷𐌴𐌽𐌲𐌹𐍃𐍄](https://github.com/loveencounterflow/hengist), a NodeJS application to organize testing and benchmarking of NodeJS projects.
+Nothing that is written herunder is necessarily up to date 🚧

+🚧 **pending MVP, docs, updates** 🚧

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*